 I learned a long time ago that the best way to consistently produce great work is to follow a process that is the same for every client and every job.

-That’s why I follow a specific process with every client I work with and every project that I work on.
-It’s a process that may take a bit of time before we get started but pays off by helping me ensure that I deliver the results you need to achieve your business goals and objectives.
+That’s why I’ve developed a process that I follow for everything I do.
+My process may take a bit of time before we get started but pays off by helping me deliver the best work I can to achieve your goals and objectives.

 Step 1: Initial contact